Wake-up-Freeman/OLD-ODISEO/docs/develop/how-to/README.md

 # Guides

-Use these guides to learn about using and installing [`daodiseod`](daodiseod/README.md), the command line interface and node daemon for the Daodiseo network, and [LocalDaodiseo](localdaodiseo/README.md), a local testing environment.
+Use these guides to learn about using and installing [`ODISEOd`](ODISEOd/README.md), the command line interface and node daemon for the ODISEO network, and [LocalODISEO](localODISEO/README.md), a local testing environment.

-If this is your first time building on Daodiseo and you want to set up your environment, use the [quickstart guide](../dapp/quick-start/README.md).
+If this is your first time building on ODISEO and you want to set up your environment, use the [quickstart guide](../dapp/quick-start/README.md).

 ```{toctree}
 :hidden: